How to Make Money Online: 45 Recommended Ways to Earn Extra Cash

 Sign up for sites that host contests to name new companies or websites.
 You can earn $100 — but only if your suggestion is the winner.

 Luckily, there are a bunch of naming sites out there, offering creative ways to make money.
 And once you’re a member, you can enter any of the thousands of contests to your heart’s content.

-If you’re creative enough, you could bring in winnings from several contests each year.
+If you’re creative enough, you could earn money from several contests each year.